niteshraj2310/Agroforestry/README.md

-## You can't trust a ladder.
-It will always let you down
+## What does a clock do when it's hungry?
+It goes back four seconds!